-#Revolutionnow: 12 Northern Groups Pullout Of Planned Protests | Leadership Newspaper
+#RevolutionNow: 12 Northern Groups Pullout Of Planned Protests | Leadership Newspaper

 The groups in a joint statement made available to LEADERSHIP in Abuja, yesterday and signed by secretary, Joint Northern Action Front, Tanko Mustapha said that 12 out of the 15 groups that formed the Joint Northern Action Front that earlier agreed to take part in a planned #revolutionow protest in some northern states of Nigeria have decided to dissociate themselves from the protests.

-“As we today declare a complete pullout from participation in the organization and call for the protests and advise all people of the north to disregard the calls, we also draw the attention of government to the urgency of addressing all the observed lapses and misgovernance
+“As we today declare a complete pullout from participation in the organisation and call for the protests and advise all people of the north to disregard the calls, we also draw the attention of government to the urgency of addressing all the observed lapses and mis-governance if we are to avoid worse uprisings.

 MOST READ